koltyakov/sp-metadata/README.md

 One of the main goals of the project is providing an easily accessible entry point when planning any backward compatibility of an application to support some of the On-Premise targets or at least verify that some methods/props might require workarounds.

+The project should not be treated as documentation as EDMX doesn't provide the corresponding level of details, e.g you can't know GET or POST should be used for a method.
+And I also do not map everything from EDMX models to `.md`s, it's mostly flat entities and presence comparison within the versions.

 ## APIs drill-down entry point

 Check out [REST APIs Namespaces](./docs/Namespaces.md) availability then drill-down to a specific API.